-Writing Up Your Trip
+Advertising Your Trip

-When you look at a Chapter or GSC website, you will most likely see a "feed" from the online publishing tool, Campfire Events.
-The outing activities displayed are input by your outings chair, or even by leaders - and eventually by YOU.
+When you look at a Chapter or GSC website, you will see a "feed" from the online publishing tool, Campfire Events.
+The Chapter's Schedule of Activities also includes social events and meetings.
+Outings are input by your outings chair, or even by rated leaders - and eventually by YOU.
+Look at various events to gain ideas for your writing style and display possibilities.
+See Chapter 4.